gruvw/notify-run-rs-api/README.md

 **THIS PROJECT IS CURRENTLY UNDER DEVELOPMENT**

+A Rust client for sending notifications to your own phone or desktop.

-**[notify.run](https://notify.run) makes it easy to programmatically send notifications to your own phone or desktop.** It is provided as a free web service that can be used without installation (on both the sending and receiving end).
+**[notify.run](https://notify.run) makes it easy to programmatically send notifications to your own phone or desktop.**

-This repository contains a [**CLI Client**](https://github.com/gruvw/notify-run-rs-api/notify-run-cli) as well as an easy to use [**Rust API**](https://github.com/gruvw/notify-run-rs-api).
+This repository contains a [**CLI Client**](https://github.com/gruvw/notify-run-rs-api/tree/main/notify-run-cli) as well a [**Rust API**](https://github.com/gruvw/notify-run-rs-api).

-See the original Python Client & API: https://github.com/notify-run/notify.run
+See the original Python Client and API: [notify-run/notify.run](https://github.com/notify-run/notify.run).
 The [notify.run Rust backend](https://github.com/notify-run/notify-run-rs) is also open-source and MIT licensed, but support for self-hosting is a low priority use case.

+**Note**: PRs are welcome if you want add features or improve existing ones.

 ## Installation